Currency:USD $

 Notable Raid and Meta Considerations

 Black Temple and specifically the Illidan encounter was noteworthy for its potential to skip a significant phase due to organized guild strategies, which often led to skipping the demon form phase.
-This raised discussions on whether mechanics should evolve to ensure such phases cannot be bypassed.
+This raised discussions on whether mechanics should evolve so such phases cannot be bypassed.

 The use of consumables, particularly scrolls, highlighted TBC's nuanced elixir system.
 As guardian or battle elixirs, knowing which to employ strategically was essential for optimizing raids.